 Briley & Baxter Publications Announces the Release of Gritty Memoir, ALL IN: For Those in Search of Something More

-PLYMOUTH, UNITED STATES, June 3, 2021 /EINPresswire.com/ -- Briley & Baxter Publications is honored to announce the release of the memoir, ALL IN: For Those in Search of Something More, by author and U.S. Army veteran, Adam Palmer, available on June 15, 2021 via Amazon and Barnes & Noble.
+PLYMOUTH, MASSACHUSETTS, UNITED STATES, June 5, 2021 /EINPresswire.com/ -- Briley & Baxter Publications is honored to announce the release of the memoir, ALL IN: For Those in Search of Something More, by U.S. Army veteran and Purple Heart recipient, Adam Palmer, available on June 15, 2021 via Amazon and Barnes & Noble.

-The memoir offers a gut-wrenching expose’ of Adam Palmer’s desert conversion during a mission trip he took alongside his associates Shizzle, Hud, K-Dawg, and Big Baby.
+The memoir offers a gut-wrenching expose’ of Adam Palmer’s desert conversion and his mission to share the Gospel in 48 days, in 48 states and reach 1 million people.
+On his journey, Palmer encounters people like, The Dude, whose conversion helps bring Palmer’s mission to life and inspires him to do more.
 ALL IN details Palmer’s discoveries around life in this world and the next, all while laying bare his human failures and insecurities offered up to the mercy and compassion of God.
 For combat veterans and everyday readers alike, ALL IN was written to help others find their identity and purpose in serving Christ and others.

+“To be honest, I feel like God has written a cool story with my life, and it is my job to tell it,” Palmer said.

 ALL IN will be available via Amazon and Barnes & Noble on June 15, 2021.